learning-zone/azure-basics/README.md

 #### Q. How do you optimize the cost of running Azure Kubernetes Service (AKS)?
 #### Q. What are some cost management challenges specific to serverless architectures in Azure?
 #### Q. How do you monitor and manage costs for Azure DevOps pipelines?
+#### Q. What are Azure tags, and how can they benefit resource management?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>